michaelforney/cproc/README.md

 - Generation of position independent code (i.e. shared libraries, modules, PIEs).

+## Mailing list

+There is a mailing list at [~mcf/cproc@lists.sr.ht].
+Feel free to use it for general discussion, questions, patches, or bug reports (if you don't have an sr.ht account).

 ## Issue tracker

 Please report any issues to https://todo.sr.ht/~mcf/cc-issues.

 ## Contributing

-Send patches to me (address in commit log), or pull-requests on the [GitHub mirror].
-Once I decide on a project name, a mailing list will be created, which will then become the preferred form of contribution.
+Patches are greatly appreciated.
+Send them to the mailing list (preferred), or as pull-requests on the [GitHub mirror].

 [QBE]: https://c9x.me/compile/
 [C11]: http://port70.net/~nsz/c/c11/n1570.html